rubymonsters/ruby-for-beginners/source/15-bonus_2/02-modules.md

 then make more sense.

 Let's assume that our application has other classes that need to encrypt things.
-And we want to keep the exact way *how* we encrypt things, the *implementation* in one single place.
+And we want to keep the exact way of *how* we encrypt things, the *implementation* in one single place.

 Why would we want to do that?

-* One reason could be that, when we want to switch to a different way of encrypting things (maybe use a stronger encryption algorithm), we would then only need to change it in this one place, in our module, and be done with it.
+* One reason could be that when we want to switch to a different way of encrypting things (maybe use a stronger encryption algorithm), we would then only need to change it in this one place, in our module, and be done with it.
 * Another reason could be that we want the encryption algorithm to be somehow configurable, for example in a configuration file that our application reads.
-  This would then require additional logic, that we would not want to duplicate across all the places where we need to encrypt something: we'd want all this to be kept in a central place.
+  This would then require additional logic that we would not want to duplicate across all the places where we need to encrypt something: we'd want all this to be kept in a central place.
 * Another, much simpler, but sometimes also valid reason could be that we